 Tax and regulatory considerations

-An Angel SPV incorporated in Singapore is a Singapore tax resident.
+An Angel SPV used in Singapore is generally treated as a Singapore tax resident.
 Dividends received from a Singapore-resident operating company are not subject to corporate tax in the SPV's hands (Singapore operates a one-tier tax system).
 If the operating company exits via a share sale, the SPV will receive the sale proceeds.
 Distributions to individual angel investors from the SPV are then governed by the SPV's constitution and any applicable dividend withholding obligations depending on the investors' tax residency.

 The Employee SPV equivalent